 Note that, like many Samsung TVs, simply setting Auto Motion Plus to 'Custom' changes the backlight flicker from 240Hz to 120Hz.

-Due to the fast response time of the Q60R, low frame rate content is held on screen for longer periods of time, which can cause the image to appear to stutter.
+Due to the TV's fast response time, low frame rate content is held on screen for longer periods, which can cause the image to appear to stutter.
 This may bother some people, especially in slow panning shots or landscape shots.
 If this bothers you, enabling motion interpolation can help.

 Update 12/17/2019: A flaw was discovered in the way we were testing for G-SYNC compatibility with TVs.
 We've corrected the flaw, and have retested the 2019 Samsung and LG TVs, and found that the Samsung Q60R doesn't work properly with NVIDIA's current Adaptive Sync drivers.